 The fundamental overlap

 It is at that point that the overlap between ‘marketing’ in the traditional sense and the fundamental business activity – the product or service being offered – come to be seen as intrinsically linked.
 However good its marketing may be, any business can only survive long term if there is some merit to what it offers.
 If your own customers are not prepared to come back to you or say good things about you, generating your own press is always going to be an uphill struggle.
 There is no shortage of expensively marketed hotels who are let down by what people say about them on TripAdvisor.
 Social media is a great way to get your message out there, but it is equally a great way for bad publicity to go viral.
 Keeping your marketing in line with what the business can actually deliver is as important as getting it known in the first place.

 Finally, the one strategy that younger businesses radically underuse is to feed stories into the mainstream media.
 The conventional wisdom is that it is newspapers and local radio stations who decide what is and what is not ‘news’ in any sense.
 It might help to think of those organisations as small businesses themselves whose raw material is stories to tell (and sell).
 They are always hungry for a photo opportunity or a news item.
-It is always worth introducing yourself (here are our 9 tips to make the perfect introduction) and firing in snippets on what you are doing to the local press.
+It is always worth introducing yourself and firing in snippets on what you are doing to the local press.
 If you are able to develop a rapport with a local journalist they are quite likely to look to you as an ongoing source of news – always assuming that you manage to come up with the goods the first time around (see above!)
 It means widespread publicity and an explicit warrant for your business.
 If it means a free sample to a reporter every now and again, there are much more expensive ways to go about generating the same sort of positive publicity.

 Strategy, strategy, strategy